-Review - "The Lion Women of Tehran" by Iranian American author Marjan Kamali
+Review - Works of Iranian American author Marjan Kamali

 “Lionesses.
 Us.
 Can't you just see it Ellie?
 Someday, you and me — we'll do great things.
 We'll live life for ourselves.
 And we will help others.
 We are cubs now, maybe.
 But we will grow to be lionesses.
 Strong women who will make things happen.”